kodou/kodou-docs/_docs/code_samples.md

 ```

 #### Note: namepath format
 A function reference is typically some sort of module or class import statement as a preamble to the name reference.
-Object-oriented languages allow instance functions which require instantiation before function invocation.
+This sequence of unique names, module name followed by class or function name is what we call a "namepath".
 In JavaScript this is called a Cascade.
-This
-looks like a dot path, for example in Java, `new Integer("200).compareTo(100)`, instantiates the object with an argument and calls the `compareTo` function expecting a single argument.
-Our system supports function specification of both static and instance functions with a "namepath" array format where the dot is substituted by array commas and each class attribute is a String quoted name.
-This is a Json array (`[ , , ]`) of a sequence of objects with names and optional arguments (`{ "name": xxxx, "args": [ , ,]}`).
+"namepath" looks like a dot path, for example in Java, `new Integer("200).compareTo(100)`, instantiates the object with an argument and calls the `compareTo` function expecting a single argument.
+Our system supports function specification of both static and instance functions with a "namepath" array format where the dot is substituted by array commas (`[ , , ]`) and each class attribute is a String quoted name.
+This is a sequence of objects with names and optional arguments (`{ "name": xxxx, "args": [ , ,]}`).
 Notice that arguments are always arrays, a single argument is an array of one item.
 For example, if we wanted to create an `Integer` object in Java and call the `compareTo` function with another argument we would make the following namepath.
 ```json